 Angina occurs when the coronary arteries that bring oxygen-rich blood to the heart muscle are clogged with a fatty substance called plaque.

 A person with angina often experiences pain, burning, tightness, or pressure in the chest, back, neck, throat, or jaw which generally only lasts for a few minutes.
 Angina is a warning sign that the heart isn't getting the oxygen it needs and that you are at increased risk of having a heart attack.

-At St. Joseph's Heart & Vascular Institute, we offer a number of preventative health programs and tools for our patients.
+At the Morrissey Family Heart and Vascular Institute, we offer a number of preventative health programs and tools for our patients.